 Proving texting and driving in an accident

 If you’re in a collision with a motorist who was thought to be texting and driving at the time of the crash, it might be difficult to prove the cause was distracted driving.
 Only if your claim is proceeding to a lawsuit, may your lawyer be able to obtain phone records by a subpoena.
 Even then, every phone company is different, and some companies may be able to provide more information than others, such as a time stamp and/or the message itself.
-If a time stamp is available, you and your lawyer may even need to prove the time stamp is accurate.
+If a timestamp is available, you and your lawyer may even need to prove the timestamp is accurate.

 Another issue that should be considered with this type of case involves “punitive damages.”
-This category of damages seeks to punish the at-fault drive for bad conduct.
+This category of damages seeks to punish the at-fault driver for bad conduct.
 The bad conduct that would attempt to be punished in these cases is distracted driving due to texting.

 A personal injury lawyer can help you to navigate accidents caused by texting and driving.
 If you’ve been injured in an accident and need legal help, contact Stock and Leader’s Personal Injury team today.